Making flying, building and heating more sustainable: the WESTKÜSTE 100 real laboratory.

 The WESTKÜSTE 100 project is set to establish a regional hydrogen economy on an industrial scale in Schleswig-Holstein, a strong wind energy region with excellent geological storage conditions and innovative companies looking to actively shape the future and make a substantial contribution to achieving climate protection goals.

-The WESTKÜSTE 100 project will be delivered by a group of companies and institutions from across different sectors: EDF Germany, Holcim Germany, OGE, Ørsted, Raffinerie Heide, Stadtwerke Heide and thyssenkrupp Industrial Solutions as well as the Heide region development agency and Westküste University of Applied Sciences.
+The WESTKÜSTE 100 project will be delivered by a group of companies and institutions from across different sectors: Hynamics Germany, Holcim Germany, OGE, Ørsted, Raffinerie Heide, Stadtwerke Heide and thyssenkrupp Industrial Solutions as well as the Heide region development agency and Westküste University of Applied Sciences.

 Integration of different material cycles for green hydrogen

 The project community wants to produce green hydrogen from offshore wind and also recover the waste heat generated during this process.
 The hydrogen will be used to produce climate-friendly aircraft fuels or be fed into gas grids.
 The production of aircraft fuels without any fossil sources will involve the use of unavoidable CO2 emissions from a local cement plant.
 What’s special and innovative about this real laboratory project is the way it connects different material cycles within an existing regional infrastructure.

 Project receives award in "Real laboratories of the energy transition" idea contest

 With this research and development approach, we are one of the winners in the "Reallabore der Energiewende" ("Real Laboratories of the Energy Transition") idea contest of the Federal Ministry of Economics and Technology.
 Real laboratories are meant to accelerate the transfer of technology and innovation from research to practice, enabling technical and non-technical ideas and innovations to be developed and tested under real conditions and on an industrial scale.
 Our project will now be funded by the Federal Ministry of Economics over several years.